Does Binance Report to the IRS?

 Report your Binance US taxes with TokenTax

-TokenTax simplifies Binance US tax reporting by integrating with the exchange, allowing you to import transactions and calculate your taxes accurately and automatically.
+TokenTax simplifies Binance US tax reporting by integrating with the exchange, enabling you to import transactions and calculate your taxes automatically and accurately.
 To get started:

 Sign Up: Create a TokenTax account.